General Chemistry · Unit 15

 A Brønsted-Lowry acid donates a proton (H+).
 A Brønsted-Lowry base accepts that proton.

-Every acid-base reaction is a proton transfer.
-The acid loses H⁺ and becomes its conjugate base, while the base gains H⁺ and becomes its conjugate acid.
+That means every acid-base reaction is really a proton-transfer story.
+The acid loses H+ and becomes its conjugate base, while the base gains H+ and becomes its conjugate acid.

 A species is amphiprotic if it can either donate or accept a proton, depending on the conditions.